jlian/jlian.co/content/post/reliable-homekit.md

 ### To get good wifi in an apartment building you have to use 5GHz

-Today, the 2.4GHz band in a most populated areas are almost unusable.
+Today, the 2.4GHz band in most populated areas are almost unusable.
 There're too many competing routers for the 12 bands available[^1].
 If your router is newer it's probably dual-band, and your device is probably then also smart enough to figure out to use the 5GHz band because it's less congested.
 Your wifi probably isn't terrible all the time.

 [^1]: What ends up happening is that since most routers are set to `channel = auto` they end up hopping from channel to channel, trying to get the lowest interference.
 But since everybody hops this way it becomes a game of musical chairs.
 The result is you're using a phone and suddenly your internet is slow.
 Your neighbor's router just decided to hop in your channel.
 Sup.